phalcon/documentation/docs/acl.md

 ```

 ## Adding Components
 A [Component][acl-component] is the area of the application where access is controlled.
-In an MVC application, this would be a Controller.
+In a MVC application, this would be a Controller.
 Although not mandatory, the [Phalcon\Acl\Component][acl-component] class can be used to define components in the application.
-Also, it is important to add related actions to a component so that the ACL can understand what it should control.
+Also it is important to add related actions to a component so that the ACL can understand what it should control.

 There are two ways of adding components to our list.
 * by using a [Phalcon\Acl\Component][acl-component] object or